 SEC Charges Investment Adviser with Custody Rule and Compliance Violations

-March 30, 2022 - The Securities and Exchange Commission today announced settled charges against Connecticut-based registered investment adviser Spruce Investment Advisors, LLC for violating Commission rules designed to safeguard advisory client assets.
+September 19, 2022 - The Securities and Exchange Commission today announced settled charges against New York-based registered investment adviser Arcadia Wealth Management, Inc. for violating Commission rules designed to safeguard advisory client assets.

-The SEC's order finds that Spruce violated Section 206(4) of the Investment Advisers Act of 1940 and Rules 206(4)-2 and 206(4)-7 thereunder.
-Without admitting or denying the order's findings, Spruce consented to a cease-and-desist order and a censure, and agreed to pay a civil money penalty of $75,000.
-Spruce also agreed to undertakings to provide notice of the SEC's order to past and current investors in the private funds at issue.
+The SEC's order finds that Arcadia violated Section 206(4) of the Investment Advisers Act of 1940 and Rules 206(4)-2 and 206(4)-7 thereunder.
+Without admitting or denying the order's findings, Arcadia consented to a cease-and-desist order and a censure, and agreed to pay a civil money penalty of $90,000.
+Arcadia also agreed to an undertaking to have its Chief Compliance Officer complete 30 hours of compliance training.

 The SEC's investigation was conducted by Jonathan Grant, Amy Mayer, and Wendy B. Tepperman of the New York Regional Office, and was supervised by Sheldon L. Pollock.